 This volcano is notoriously shy, hiding away from view behind mist and clouds for a lot of the year.
 The best time to catch a glimpse is early in the morning, in the less hazy spring and autumn seasons.

-photos by Kazuhiko Teramoto & Raneko
+Kazuhiko Teramoto & Raneko

 “FujiSunriseKawaguchiko2025WP”.
 Licensed under Public Domain via Wikimedia Commons.

 Written by Daniel-san.